Lecture 1: NoSQL Database

 Why NoSQL: prevalent use of small devices and distributed systems of apps requires (flexible data structure, big data, high demand for availability)

-- scalable horizontally: no need to change data structure in order to add new data fields
+- scalable horizontally: not need to change data structure in order to add new data fields

-- optimized for a specific data model with compromises:
+- optimized for a specific data model with comprises:

 - basic availability